 There are some instances where rescue breathing isn’t recommended.
 This is most applicable when rescue breathing is given as a part of CPR.

-The American Heart Association (AHA) updated their CPR guidelines in 2010.
-In these new guidelines, the AHA recommends:
+The American Heart Association (AHA) updated their CPR guidelines

 - People without CPR training give hands-only CPR.
 This is CPR that uses only chest compressions without rescue breaths.
 In this situation, you’d give quick, uninterrupted chest compressions until help arrives.